Best hair regrowth conditioner

 How hair regrowth conditioners work

-There are many hair regrowth conditioners and, depending on the ingredients, they may promote growth in different ways.
-However, nearly all of them will nourish the scalp with vitamins and nutrients for healthy hair and follicles.
+There are many hair regrowth conditioners and, depending on their ingredients, they promote growth in different ways.
+However, nearly all nourish the scalp with vitamins and nutrients for healthy hair and follicles.

 As with regular conditioners, hair regrowth conditioners have moisturizing properties and often provide a protective coating over shafts.
 These actions help to strengthen strands, making them less prone to breakage.